letruongzzio/Mental-Attention-States-Classification-Using-EEG-Data/PRML - Report.md

    - $\mathbf{x}_i$: Feature vector of the $i$-th sample.
    - $\lambda$: Regularization parameter to prevent overfitting.

 #### 4.1.3.2.
+Handling Multiclass Classification with Linear SVC

+Linear SVC is inherently a binary classifier, but it can be extended to multiclass problems using strategies like **One-vs-Rest (OvR)** or **One-vs-One (OvO)**.

+- **One-vs-Rest (OvR)**: In this approach, a binary classifier is built for each class, where the specific class is treated as positive and all others as negative.
+Each SVC model seeks to find a hyperplane separating the selected class from the others.

+- **One-vs-One (OvO)**: In this approach, a binary classifier is built for each pair of classes.
+The final prediction is determined by a voting mechanism between all the pairwise classifiers.

+Both strategies can be used with Linear SVC, depending on the nature of the problem and the number of classes.
+Linear SVC can be effective for multiclass classification, particularly when the classes are linearly separable in feature space.

-Reasons for Choosing Linear SVC
+#### 4.1.3.3.
+Why Choose Linear SVC

-- **Handling High-Dimensional Data**: EEG data often involves a large number of features.
+- **Handling High-Dimensional Data**: EEG data often contains many features.
 Linear SVC is effective in handling high-dimensional data and can efficiently find the optimal hyperplane for classification.
-- **Simplicity and Efficiency**: Linear SVC is computationally efficient and can be trained relatively quickly, making it suitable for large datasets.
+- **Simplicity and Efficiency**: Linear SVC is computationally efficient and can be trained quickly, making it suitable for large datasets.
-- **Robustness to Overfitting**: The regularization parameter in Linear SVC helps prevent overfitting, ensuring that the model generalizes well to unseen data.
+- **Robustness to Overfitting**: The regularization parameter in Linear SVC helps prevent overfitting, ensuring the model generalizes well to unseen data.
 - **Interpretability**: The linear decision boundary makes it easier to interpret the model and understand the influence of each feature on the classification.
-- **Scalability**: Linear SVC can scale well with the number of samples and features, making it suitable for large EEG datasets.
+- **Scalability**: Linear SVC scales well with the number of samples and features, making it suitable for large datasets in multiclass classification problems.

-By leveraging Linear SVC, the classification problem for focused, unfocused, and drowsy states can be addressed efficiently, with a balance between simplicity, interpretability, and performance.
+By leveraging Linear SVC, the classification problem for states such as "focused," "unfocused," and "drowsy" can be addressed effectively, balancing simplicity, interpretability, and performance.

 ### 4.1.4.
 Boosting